AI & Privacy

 DuckDB-NSQL (7B Parameters)

-Specialized for DuckDB SQL generation.
+Specialized for DuckDB SQL generation, optimized for analytics workloads.

 Key Specifications: